-What we found was both sobering and clarifying: almost 50% of them centered around fundraising operations.
+Almost 50% of them centered around fundraising operations.

-Fundraising systems are the core to how nonprofits run, and they need to flex with each of their unique mission and workflows.
+Fundraising is the core to how nonprofits run, and the systems need to adapt to each of their unique mission and workflows.
+This is where our open source philosophy came to play.

 The Builders